Roasted Broad Beans: A Delicious and Healthy Snack

 - Preheat the oven to 200°C / 392°F.

-- Drain the broad beans and dry gently on a clean tea towel or kitchen roll before placing in a bowl.
+- Drain the broad beans and dry them gently on a clean tea towel or kitchen roll before placing them in a bowl.

 - Drizzle oil, salt and spices over the beans.